MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-D-Tank-Vessel-Response-Plans-Oil/section-155.1050.md

 (ii) These criteria reflect conditions used for planning purposes to select mechanical response equipment and are not conditions that would limit response actions or affect normal vessel operations.

-(2) Limitations that are identified in the Area Contingency Plans for the COTP zones in which the vessel operates, including -
+(2) Limitations that are identified in the Area Contingency Plans for the COTP zones in which the vessel operates, including—

 (i) Ice conditions;